tanin47/lilit-lang/README.md

 ### Beautifully terse

 We aim be at the highest level of abstraction and, thus, reduce the amount of detail programmers need to think about.

-For example, type inference is essential to avoid the verbosity problem in Java (e.g. `Animal animal = new Animal();` can be reduced to `animal = Animal()`).
+The first example is type inference, which is essential to avoid the verbosity problem in Java (e.g. `Animal animal = new Animal();` can be reduced to `animal = Animal()`).

+The second example is complex type system.
+A complex type system (think Scala), though taking effort to learn, enables programmers to capture real-world complexity with brevity.

 We also aim to provide a rich standard library to refrain programmers from solving trivial problems on their own.
 For example, in Python, programmers have to implement their own [getting the first element or null](https://stackoverflow.com/questions/363944/python-idiom-to-return-first-item-or-none), while, in Ruby, they can use `.first` in Ruby's standard library.

-### Maintainability

-We value maintainability.
-For example, we might not implement the asynchronous programming paradigm because coding explicit yield point (e.g. with Monads) makes codebase less comprehensible.
-Another example is that we won't allow programmers to manage their own memory to avoid various problems that come with it (e.g. memory corruption).

-Thus, Lilit aims to be great for building command-line tools.
+While Lilit is a general-purpose programming language, I think Lilit is gonna be great for building command-line tools.

 Features
 ---------

 * Compile to a target CPU (ideal for deploying a command-line tool)
-* Tree shaking (reducing the size of the binary)
+* Tree shaking (removing unused methods and, thus, reducing the size of the binary)
 * No null; only optional type
 * Complex type system (e.g. strongly generic, multiple inheritance)
 * Metaprogramming